FIGHTING BLUE MONDAY

 By Sade Meeks MS, RD

 From earning a degree to a new job, relocating from one city to the next, or moving from the single life to a new relationship; these life events on the surface may sound totally different, but they have one thing in common; transition.
 And let’s face it, transition can sometimes be difficult!
-The same can actually be said for the new year; and specifically January 21st could be an especially challenging day for some of you in 2019.
+The same can actually be said for the new year; and specifically, January 21st may have been an especially challenging day for some of you in 2019.

 In 2005, Cardiff University alum, Dr. Cliff Amall, acknowledged the New Year blues and coined the third week in January as Blue Monday.
 It is thought of as one of the most depressing days of the year due to contributing factors of weather, debt, returning back to work, or already failing at New Year’s resolutions.
 Even things such as not being able to go outside because of bad weather can contribute to the blues.
 It can affect anyone, so even our “strong friend” may need to be checked on.

-Millions of Americans could very well experience Blue Monday on January 21st and may wonder what they can do to cope?
-Some may respond to the blues by “eating their feelings”.
-However, this type of stress eating, that involves consumption of more refined sugars and refined carbohydrates, may cause even more stress on your body.
-It’s important to stay educated and know that foods like this can be known to cause inflammation in the body, which consequently impact our well being.
-In fact, mental health conditions are starting to be understood as not merely alteration in circulating hormones, but also as a result of internal inflammation (1).
-Furthermore, a refined diet lacking fiber and prebiotics can also disrupt the health of our gut.
+We were actually surprised to learn that foods like this can be known to cause inflammation in the body.
+In fact, Kara tells us that mental health conditions are starting to be understood as not merely alteration in circulating hormones, but also as a result of internal inflammation (1).
+Furthermore, she tells us a refined diet lacking fiber and prebiotics can also disrupt the health of our gut.
 The gut is also just as important to mental health considering it communicates in this bidirectional manner with the brain.
 For example, a healthy gut promotes the production of the happy hormone, serotonin.
 (1)

 Top 5 Foods

-- Barley+ – Barley+ contains prebiotic fibers and resistant starch which promote a healthy digestive system and feed the good bacteria in our gut.
+- Barley – Yes, we obviously love Barley, however did you know the Barley in Barley+ contains more prebiotic fibers and resistant starch than most other grains?
+These helps promote a healthy digestive system and help feed the good bacteria in our gut.

 - Salmon – this healthy, fatty fish is a great source of Vitamin D and Omega 3s, which help reduce inflammation.